 To prepare for this journey, Nicholas and Erin spent three months taking Spanish lessons in central Mexico, in the city of Guanajuato.
 After a year, they’re both functional enough to get by and tell a few stories along the way.
 To explore the country, they primarily used the well-developed bus system, but they also flew between major cities, and occasionally they rented a car, hired boats (in the Yucatan) or rode horses (in Oaxaca and Michoacán).

 To Nicholas and Erin there seemed to be a festival every day.
 They experienced Día de Los Muertos in Pátzcuaro; Semana Santa in Valladolid; Cinco de Mayo in Puebla; the annual festival in Oaxaca City; and the incredible event of millions of monarch butterflies arriving in central Mexico’s mountaintops for the winter.

-All of this travel, experience and work is going into Nicholas’ latest creation.
-He is producing Mágico for the 2018–19 concert season.
-When sharing the diversity and warmth of Mexico with their audiences, orchestras can expect a rich palette of Mexican and Latin-inspired music options.
-The final music selections and more will be available in the summer of 2017.
+All of this travel, experience and work is going into Nicholas’s latest creations, Mágico, and a companion piece Pre~Columbia, for the 2018/19 concert season.
+When sharing the diversity and warmth of Mexico with their audiences, orchestras can choose from 5 lively music options by Chávez, Copland, Márquez, Moncayo, as well as a pairing by Revueltas.
 The beauty and magic of Mexico that you never hear about in the news will be in concert halls soon.